 The Federal Graduate PLUS Loan is a federally funded loan available to graduate students enrolled at least half-time in a program leading to a degree.
 It covers the cost of attendance minus other financial aid.
-The interest rate is fixed at 7.08% as of July 1, 2019.
-Note: The federal government may deduct up to 4.236% until October 1, 2019.
+The interest rate is fixed at 6.28% as of July 1, 2021.
+Note: The federal government may deduct up to 4.228% as of October 1, 2020.
 Repayment begins within 60 days after the final disbursement has been made.